VasiliuIonela/Final-Project-for-ITF-Manual-Testing-Course/README.md

  * Bugs have been created based on the failed tests.
 The complete bug reports can be found here:
  * Full regression testing is needed after the bugs are fixed.
  ## 1.7 Test Completion
+ One of the critical outcomes of the Test Completion phase is the test completion report.
+This report is the summary of all the testing efforts which execute during the testing process.
+The completion report is a crucial input to the stakeholders to determine the amount of testing accomplished.
+In addition to that, it also analyzes the unattended risks and issues.
+It helps them to make informed decisions about the software.

  # 2 SQL section